Tutorial 4: The Inquiry Context

 Describe the context of the problem or challenge you have selected.

 Where is your action research taking place?
 Describe the physical setting.
 There is the immediate setting, say a classroom or an office, and there is the larger context of the school or type of business.
 You don’t have to provide the names of the place, just the characteristics.

-What are the resources and assets you have available and what have you done up to this point.
-Is this going to be a new effort or a refinement of something you have been working?
+What are the resources and assets you have available and what have you done up to this point?
+Is this going to be a new effort or a refinement of something you have been working on?
 What is likely to happen if nothing is done?

-What is the history of the problem… new, ongoing, urgency?
-Are there regulations or rules that set boundaries that the reader should understand.
-Are there economic or political issues that need to be mentioned.
+What is the history of the problem… new, ongoing, urgent?
+Are there regulations or rules that set boundaries that the reader should understand?
+Are there economic or political issues that need to be mentioned?

 B. Writing - Develop a Review of the Research Literature

 Give your readers an overview of what you have learned from reading the works of others.